knpuniversity/symfony2-rest/knpu/episode1/serializer-basics.md

 That's pretty ok with just one resource, but this will be a pain when we have a lot more - especially when resources start having relations to other resources.
+It'll turn into a whole soap opera.
 To make this way more fun, we'll use a serializer library: code that's really good at turning objects into an array, or JSON or XML.

 The one we'll use is called "JMS Serializer" and there's a bundle for it called [JMSSerializerBundle](http://jmsyst.com/bundles/JMSSerializerBundle).
 This